Why is a wayfinding guide for bicycling needed in Nova Scotia?

 Is the guide just for bicycle wayfinding?

-Will the signage standards be mandatory?
+Are these signage standards mandatory?

 What does this mean for existing signage?

-Will there be funding for implementation?
+Is there funding for implementation?

-There is currently no plan for dedicated funding toward new wayfinding routes and trails.
+There is currently no dedicated funding toward new wayfinding routes and trails.
 However, there is opportunity to leverage wayfinding installation on the Blue Route, pool resources among groups for bulk purchase at discounts, or to establish a standing offer for fabrication.
 The intention is to make more efficient use of the resources that already exist.